agsb/millifort-ARM/docs/Notes.md

     Sectorforth and Milliforth was made for x86 and Z80 arch and uses full 16-bit registers.

-    The way at 6502 is to use page zero and lots of lda/sta.
+    The way at 6502 is use page zero and lots of lda/sta.

-    The way of RiscV is to use linear memory and 32-bit registers.
+    The way of RiscV and ARM is use linear memory and 32-bit registers.

     Focus in size not performance.

     why ?
 For understand better my skills, riscv code and thread codes

     how ?
-Programming a old Forth for new 32-bit cpu ISA
+Programming a old Forth for new cpu ISAs

     what ?
 Design the best minimal Forth engine and vocabulary